ndwarshuis/org-ml/README.md

 #### om-map-properties `(plist node)`

-Alter property values of **`node`** in place.
+Return **`node`** with functions applied to the values of properties.

-**`plist`** is a property list where the keys are properties of **`node`** and its values are functions to be mapped to these properties.
+**`plist`** is a property list where the keys are properties of **`node`** and its values are unary functions to be mapped to these properties.

 See builder functions for a list of properties and their rules for each type.